SouravD-Me/LLMs-on-Bengali-FoS-Identification/README.md

 ## 🔍 Project Snapshot

-**Can LLMs be Literary Companions?: Analysing LLMs on Bengali Figures of Speech Identification**

-This repository contains the **BengFoS dataset**, reproducible code, visualization assets, and the paper PDF.
-The project evaluates LLMs (zero-shot & fine-tuned), probes hidden representations for figure-of-speech (FoS) signals, and explores deployment-friendly quantization strategies.
+This repository contains the **BengFoS dataset**, reproducible code, visualization assets, and research materials for our EMNLP 2025 paper.
+The project evaluates LLMs (zero-shot & fine-tuned), probes hidden representations for figure-of-speech (FoS) signals, and explores deployment-friendly quantization strategies for Bengali literary analysis.

 ---